liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/05-ldap/00-intro.markdown

 **Import/Export:** You can import and export user data from LDAP directories using the following options:

-**Enable Import:** Enable User import from LDAP directories.
-Users are imported as they log in, rather than all at once.
+**Enable Import:** Check this box to do a mass import from your LDAP directories.
+Otherwise, Users are imported as they log in.

-**Enable Import on Startup:** Checking this box causes a mass import from your LDAP directories.
-Leave this unchecked to keep the default behavior, which synchronizes Users only when they log in.
-Definitely leave this unchecked if you are working in a clustered environment.
-Otherwise, all your nodes would try to do a mass import when each of them starts up.
+**Enable Import on Startup:** Check this box to do the mass import when
+@product@ starts.
+Note: this box only appears if you check **Enable Import**, described above.
+Definitely leave this unchecked if you have a @product@ cluster, or all your nodes will do a mass import when each of them starts up.

-**Import Interval:** When mass importing users, enter the number of users batch imported at a time.
+**Import Interval:** When mass importing users, import users every X minutes.

 **Import Method:** Set either User or Group.
 If you set this to User, @product@ imports all users from the specified portion of the LDAP tree.
 If you set this